Student Services

 • Students who withdraw from the college must return all library materials within 14 days of their official withdrawal date.
 Replacement and processing costs for materials not returned within this time frame will be billed to student accounts through the Treasurer’s Office.
 The library determines the replacement value of the item based on the market price of available copies at the time of billing.
 Students are also charged an additional $10 administrative processing fee per overdue item.
 The library does not issue credits for items returned after the 14-day deadline.

 • Library furniture may not be taken outside.
 Outdoor furniture is provided on library porches and balconies.
-Individuals are asked not to place their feet on library furnishings.
+Individuals are asked not to place their feet on any library furnishings.

 • Cell phones must be fully silenced while anywhere in the library.
 All phone conversations must take place outside of the building.